b0gdanw/AppleScripts/README.md

 Collection of AppleScripts

+appexRemover.scpt finds and offers the option to delete appex files from applications

 ChangeDNS.scpt Set DNS servers for Ethernet to Google DNS, OpenDNS or Cloudflare DNS

 Clean_Chrome.scpt Deletes caches and all files and folders from ~/Library/Application Support/Google/Chrome, with the exception of Local State, First Run, Last Version, Bookmarks, Preferences and Secure Preferences.